 I bought beaded earrings on the Blackfeet Reservation when I lived near Glacier National Park.
 I learned quickly to not wear them in public, as I was shamed for doing so by both friends and strangers.
-It was dicey for a man to wear an earring at all in Montana of the 1980s, let alone those meant for native women.
+It was dicey for a man to wear an earring of any style in Montana of the 1980s, let alone those meant for native women.

-After the drive back home to my cabin near East Glacier the next day, I was contrite, shamed and angry.
+After the motorcycle ride back home to my cabin near East Glacier the next day, I was contrite, shamed and angry.
 Sadly, the anger was directed entirely inward.
 I took my small collection of earrings, wrapped them in a buckskin pouch and took them on a walk.

 On achieving the summit of the ridge behind my cabin, I sat on the ground for an hour gazing at the rugged mountain peaks and the spring snow squalls descending from the slopes.
 I was lost and wondering why I had no place in the world.

 I lifted a stone, carefully put my favorite earrings into the indentation and replaced the stone.

 Sitting for a while longer, I suddenly noticed a carved stick set vertically in the ground about thirty feet downhill.
 I walked down to it in amazement.
 It was a carving of a snake wrapped around the stick with red beads for eyes.